 Pour the marinade over the peeled and deveined shrimp and stir gently to coat.
 Cover and refrigerate the shrimp while it marinates.

 This step needs at least 30 minutes but can be left up to 3 hours.
 Very convenient when

 you feel like having a drink there are other dishes to prepare.

-Shrimp cooks very quickly, so grill only 2-3 minutes per side to produce delicious, perfectly cooked crustaceans on a stick.
+Shrimp cooks very quickly, you only need about 5 to 6 minutes cooking time to produce delicious, perfectly cooked crustaceans on a stick.

-These grilled margarita shrimp can be served with rice or a salad to make a light and satisfying meal.
+I like to serve these grilled margarita shrimp with rice or a salad to make a light and satisfying meal.